 Molly Wright Steenson

-Molly has also worked with the web for 22 years at such companies as Reuters, Scient, Netscape, and Razorfish.
+Molly has also worked with the web since 1994 at such companies as Reuters, Scient, Netscape, and Razorfish.
 She cofounded Maxi, an award-winning women's webzine, in the 90s.
 As a design researcher, she examines the effect of personal technology and digital media on their users, including projects in India and China for Microsoft Research and ReD Associates for Intel Research.